-Blend the cookies in a food processor until cookie crumbs are formed.
-Add the melted butter and mix until combined.
+Make the crust: Blend the Oreos in a food processor until fine crumbs form.
+Add melted butter and mix until combined.
+Press the mixture firmly into the bottom of a 9-inch springform pan.
+Freeze while you prepare the filling.

-Melt the chocolate either in a microwave or double boiler, and set aside to cool slightly.
+Melt the chocolate: Use a microwave or a double boiler to melt the chocolate.
+Let it cool slightly.

-Beat together the cream cheese, whipped cream, superfine sugar, and cocoa powder mixture.
-Then add the melted chocolate, and mix until the mixture is smooth.
+Make the filling base: In a large bowl, beat together the cream cheese, superfine sugar, and cocoa powder mixture until smooth.
+Pour in the melted chocolate and mix again until creamy.

-Take the springform pan out of the freezer and pour in the cheesecake filling.
+Assemble: Remove the crust from the freezer and pour in the cheesecake filling, smoothing the top.

 Video